AustinGailey/ACM-StarterKit/README.md

 What you are reading right now is known as a README file and its purpose is exactly that.
 It should provide easy to read documentation on the software that is contained within the repository.
 I am leaving the default markdown below so you can see what types of documentation can be included in the file.

-When you are ready, proceed to Project 1 and open the text file to get started!
+When you are ready, proceed to the 'Start Here' directory and open the text file for Project 1 to get started!

 --------------------------------------------------------------------------------------------------------------------------------